I'm a member

 Printer Friendly Version

 Retinopathy screening and risk assessment with digital imaging systems are proposed as an alternative to conventional dilated fundus examination in diabetic individuals.
 Digital imaging systems use a digital fundus camera to acquire a series of standard field color images and/or monochromatic images of the retina of each eye.
-The digital images that are captured may then be evaluated on site and stored for comparison with subsequent retinal images of the same individual or they may be transmitted via the internet to a remote center for interpretation by trained readers, storage, and subsequent comparison.
+The digital images that are captured may be transmitted via the internet to a remote center for interpretation by trained readers, storage, and subsequent comparison.

 Diabetic retinopathy is the leading cause of blindness among adults aged 20–74 years in the United States.
 The major risk factors for developing diabetic retinopathy are duration of diabetes and severity of hyperglycemia.
 After 20 years of disease, almost all patients with type 1 and >60% of patients with type 2 diabetes will have some degree of retinopathy.
 Other factors that contribute to the risk of retinopathy include hypertension and elevated serum lipid levels.